csf-ngs/hinkskalle/share/doc/CONFIG.md

 - `MULTIPART_UPLOAD_CHUNK` - for v2 multipart uploads.
 The singularity client splits images into chunks of this size.

 - `SQLALCHEMY_DATABASE_URI` - database location.
 E.g. `sqlite:///data/db/hinkskalle.db`, or `postgresql+psycopg2://knihskalle:%PASSWORD%@hinkdb/hinkskalle"`.
 Any `%PASSWORD%` string will be replaced by the config value for `DB_PASSWORD`
 - `KEYSERVER_URL` - public key storage/search.
 Hinkskalle does not come with its own keyserver.
-Point this to a SKS keyserver (see [https://sks-keyservers.net/](https://sks-keyservers.net/) for a list).
-You can also run your own: [https://gitlab.com/hagrid-keyserver/hagrid](https://gitlab.com/hagrid-keyserver/hagrid)
+Point this to a compatible GnuPG keyserver (see [https://sks-keyservers.net/](https://sks-keyservers.net/) for a list).
+You can also run your own: [https://github.com/hockeypuck/hockeypuck](https://github.com/hockeypuck/hockeypuck)

 - `SQLALCHEMY_TRACK_MODIFICATIONS` - leave this to false